Faresalghazy/PiCa/README.md

     hostname -I
  You can expect an output of a number such as:
   XXX.XXX.X.XXX
-This is your local IP adress, take note of it
+This is your local IP adress, take note of it.
 You are now ready to control your car :) .

 ----------

 # Controling the car from your Android phone
+Possibly the simplest step download the Car

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NTMwMjIwOThdfQ==
+eyJoaXN0b3J5IjpbMjc1NjY3NTU4XX0=
 -->